-Although the prospective use of the CFIR has been infrequent, the CFIR can be used to design an implementation strategy.
-After completing a context assessment and identifying barriers and facilitators to implementing an innovation, the CFIR can help tailor implementation strategies to mitigate barriers and leverage facilitators.
+Although the prospective use of the CFIR has been relatively infrequent, the CFIR can be used to inform design of implementation strategies.
+After completing a context assessment and identifying barriers and facilitators to implementing an innovation, strategies to mitigate barriers and leverage facilitators can be identified.
 This process can also be used to refine implementation processes through the course of implementation.

 If you are using the CFIR to identify potential barriers to implementation, this knowledge can be used to help guide choice of implementation strategies to mitigate those barriers.

-We have developed tool that helps you “match” strategies to barriers that were identified using the CFIR.
-Our open access article describes how this tool was developed and its limitations.
+We have developed a tool that helps you “match” strategies to address barriers that were identified using the CFIR.
+Our published article describes how this tool was developed and its limitations.
 This article is also highlighted in our Blog section.

 Implementation strategies were drawn from the Expert Recommendations for Implementing Change (ERIC) list of strategies.
 These strategies are described within the following articles: